bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

             - It may be necessary to manually adjust the KD in the KD_SS field __or__ if there is no binding remove the value in the KD_SS field.
             - It may be necessary to remove the stats
-            - As a best practice compounds that are *not saturating* should be reported as >top concentration - 1 dilution. e.g. >25
+            - As a best practice, compounds that are *not saturating* should be reported as >top concentration - 1 dilution. e.g. >25
-            - As a best practice compounds that are *not saturating* should have all stats removed.
+            - As a best practice, compounds that are *not saturating* should have all stats removed.
 9. Upload file to ADLP